Add Column to DataFrame in R

 To add a new column or variable to the DataFrame (data.frame) in R use either the $ operator, [] notation, cbin() base function, or add_column() function from the tibble package.

-In this article, I will explain how to insert a new column in R, insert multiple columns, insert a column with a constant value, insert before or after the column e.t.c
+In this article, I will explain how to insert a new columns of single/multiple in R, and insert a column with a constant value, insert before or after the column e.t.c with examples.

 The following are different methods to add new columns to Data Frame in R that I covered in this article.